Salt & Wind Travel

 1st Arrondissement: The Heart of Paris

-The 1st arrondissement is often ranked as the best area in Paris for first-time visitors.
-That’s because it’s central and follows the river as it heads from the Louvre to the Arc de Triomphe along the Axe Historique or the historic Axis.
-It is home to the government and to some of Paris’ most iconic landmarks, like the Tuileries Gardens, Place de La Concorde, and the Palais Royal.
+The 1st arrondissement is often ranked as the best arrondissement to stay in Paris for first-time visitors.
+That’s because it’s central and follows the river from the Louvre to the Arc de Triomphe along the Axe Historique or the historic Axis.
+It is home to the government and some of Paris’ most iconic landmarks, like the Tuileries Gardens, Place de La Concorde, and the Palais Royal.

 Pros: Very central and has a mix of shopping, parks, history, and sites

-Cons: The hotels here are very expensive and it gets touristy
+Cons: The hotels here are costly and the area can feel touristy

 Best for: Those who want a stereotypical Paris experience with parks, high-end shopping, and luxe cafes